 By Sally at our3kidsvtheworld

 One of the best and most popular tours is Pink Sails Waikiki.
-Tours run for 2 hours and all snorkeling equipment is provided along with amazing and experienced guides.
-This tour is suitable for kids over 7 years old.
+It lasts two hours and includes all snorkeling equipment and amazing and experienced guides.
+This tour is suitable for kids over seven years old.

 The tour departs from the main pier off of Ala Moana Boulevard.
-Expect to have a full 90 minutes swimming with the famous Hawaii green sea turtles at the inner reef code-named Turtle Canyon.
-Staff ensure people don’t get too close to the turtles and it’s a completely eco-friendly experience for both humans and the turtles.
+Expect to have a full 90 minutes of swimming with the famous Hawaii green sea turtles at the inner reef code-named Turtle Canyon.
+Staff ensures people don’t get too close to the turtles, and it’s a completely eco-friendly experience for both humans and the turtles.

-All you need to take is your camera (lots of great photo opportunities!) sunscreen, towel, and sense of adventure.
+All you need to take is your camera (lots of great photo opportunities!), sunscreen, towel, and a sense of adventure.
 Drinks are provided following the tour.
 The views of the Waikiki hotel strip and Diamond Head in the background are pretty spectacular as well.
-Check Groupons for some great deals on this tour and you might just nab a bargain!
+Check Groupon for some great deals on this tour, and you might just nab a bargain!

 By Keri of Bon Voyage With Kids